Positive Psychology - Perfect with Coaching

 We're passionate about great coaching and the perfect evidenced-based partner for coaching is positive psychology, because both coaching and positive psychology ask the same fundamental question: What helps people flourish?

 All our coach training programs and modules integrate positive psychology and other evidence-based approaches, such as neuroscience, self-directed neuroplasticity, emotional intelligence, and appreciative inquiry to give our coaching students the most up-to-date and effective coaching techniques available.

-Take just one module, such as Introduction to Positive Psychology for Coaches and earn a certificate of completion with 8 ICF CCEs.
+Take just one course, such as Introduction to Positive Psychology Coaching.

-Or take the entire ICF Approved Certified Positive Psychology Coach® Program for beginner-to-advanced coaches and learn to apply proven techniques to your professional coaching.
-This program is ICF approved for up to 210 ACSTH, which streamlines the ICF ACC, PCC, and MCC credentialing process for our graduates.
+Or take the entire Certified Positive Psychology Coach Program for beginner-to-advanced coaches and learn to apply proven techniques to your professional coaching.
+This program is flexible and can prepare you for IAPPC positive psychology coach certification.

 What is positive psychology?

 The International Positive Psychology Association website, offers this positive psychology definition: “Positive psychology is the scientific study of what enables individuals and communities to thrive.”
 (2018)

 Positive psychology is based on research into what causes happiness and well-being and enables people to flourish.
 Positive psychology interventions can also build resilience, resourcefulness and strengths, leading to self-mastery and success in a variety of realms (Seligman, 2011).